-Women’s and Gender Studies is an interdisciplinary field that establishes gender, sexuality, race, class, and dis/ability as fundamental categories for understanding social structures, cultural norms, and power dynamics.
+Women’s and Gender Studies is an interdisciplinary field that establishes gender, sexuality, race, class, and disability or ability, as fundamental categories for understanding social structures, cultural norms, and power dynamics.
 Combining research methods from the humanities and social sciences, the WGST major strengthens critical thinking, writing and research skills; highlights multiple forms of knowledge; and encourages students to think of themselves and others as citizens of a diverse world.
-WGST scholars produce a wide-variety of analytical, creative, and activist works, investigating intersecting forms of inequalities and oppressions in local and global contexts.
+WGST scholars produce a wide-variety of analytical, creative, and activist works, investigating intersecting forms of inequalities and oppression's in local and global contexts.

 When students graduate with a emphasis in Women's and Gender Studies, they should be able to: